For many Native American cultures, the drum represents the heartbeat, the circle of life and a way of communicating traditions through the generations

 Because there are only two written Native American languages, drums are a sacred and integral part of passing down histories and traditions through song and dance and belong to everyone.

-Page 2 of 2 - “Even though I built this drum, it’s not my drum,” he said.
+“Even though I built this drum, it’s not my drum,” he said.
 “It’s the drum of the people and everyone can use it.”

 Twobears also demonstrated the difference between northern and southern styles of singing — the northern style features more high-pitched, compared to the more relaxed southern style.